patrick800711/clusterfkd-poc/README.md

 ## Cleanup

-When you are done use `kind delete cluster --name klusterfkd` to delete the KinD cluster from your system.
+When you are done use `./cleanup.sh` to delete the KinD cluster from your system.

 ## Known issues